A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Related Literature

-Our algorithm adds to this literature by offering a method to break the curse of dimensionality through discretization rather than value function approximation.
-We argue that state-space discretization and parameter estimation are two separate tasks.
-In fact, our discretization algorithm can be used together with any of the above algorithms: researcher uses our algorithm to reduce the dimensionality of a high-dimensional state space $\Q$ to a one-dimensional categorical variable $\PP$ in the first stage, and then use $\PP$ in addition to other independent variables $\X$ for estimation of parameters using any of the above algorithms in the second stage.
-This procedure lets the researcher control for a high-dimensional covariate $\Q$ at a low computational cost.
+Our algorithm adds to this literature by offering a method to break the curse of dimensionality through data-driven discretization of the state space.
+We show that state-space aggregation/discretization and parameter estimation can be treated as two separate tasks.
+Researchers can thus use our recursive partitioning algorithm to reduce the dimensionality of a high-dimensional state space $\Q$ to a categorical variable $\PP$ in the first stage and then use $\PP$ in addition to other independent variables $\X$ for parameter estimation in the second stage.
+In the second step, we can use any of the existing estimation algorithms, e.g., NXFP, two-step methods.

-Second, our paper contributes to the literature of estimation using recursive partitioning. \cite{Breiman_1984} work gave birth to the Classification and Regression Trees (CART) algorithm, one of the earliest and well-known algorithms for estimation using recursive partitioning.
-Ensemble methods combine several trees to produce better performance than a single tree.
-The Random Forest algorithm \citep{Breiman_2001} is based on the idea of generating thousand of such trees, each on a subsample of data and covariates, and average the estimates of trees for prediction.
-While recursive partitioning has been used for prediction tasks, there has been a recent development for using recursive partitioning for different purposes. \cite{Athey_Imbens_2016} has used the recursive partitioning approach for the heterogeneous causal effect estimation task.
-They offer a method to partition the data into subgroups that differ in the magnitude of their treatment effects. \cite{Athey_etal_2019} propose the Generalized Random Forests (GRF) algorithm, a method for non-parametric statistical estimation that can be used to fit any quantity of interest.
-They use their approach to develop new estimation methods for different statistical tasks, including non-parametric quantile regression, conditional average partial effect estimation, and heterogeneous treatment effect estimation via instrumental variables.
-However, their method is limited to the static estimation settings as their algorithm does not incorporate the state transitions in discretization.
-Our algorithm adds to this literature by proposing a novel use of recursive partitioning to estimate dynamic models.
-We develop a new approach for formulating the objective function that enables us to use the state transition data during recursive partitioning.
+Our paper also contributes to the literature on estimation using recursive partitioning. \cite{Breiman_1984} proposed the original Classification and Regression Trees (CART) algorithm for prediction using recursive partitioning.
+Ensemble methods, such as random forests, combine several trees to produce better performance than a single tree \citep{Breiman_2001}.
+While recursive partitioning has traditionally been used for prediction tasks, recently, there has been interest in using it for causal estimation of heterogeneous treatment effects using methods such as causal trees and Generalized Random Forests \citep{Athey_Imbens_2016, Athey_etal_2019}.
+Our algorithm adds to this literature by proposing a novel use of recursive partitioning to estimate dynamic discrete choice models by formulating a non-parametric objective function that incorporates both choice probabilities and state transitions to reduce the dimensionality of the state-space.